scintill/electrum-web/docs/INDEX.md

 Online services simply couldn't be trusted to hold Bitcoin reserves unchecked.
 Bitcoin users deserved better.

 Thomas began working on a special kind of Bitcoin wallet.
-Enlisting the help of the most prolific Bitcoin developers of the day, Thomas would make sure Electrum was simple, and easy to use.
-Electrum had to be so good, so *clearly superior* to Websites that Bitcoin users would actually prefer it on the open market.
+Electrum had to be so good that Bitcoin users would actually prefer it to traditional Websites on the open market.

-Firstly, Electrum would have to run everywhere there was a Web browser.
+First, Electrum would have to run everywhere there was a Web browser.

-Second, Electrum would need to start instantly.
+Second, Electrum would have to start instantly.

 Third, Electrum would have to be forgiving of mistakes.

 Last but not least, Electrum would need to accomplish this without the need for trusted third parties.

-Since 2011, Electrum has seen thousands of hours of development time.
+Since 2011, Electrum has seen thousands of hours of development time thanks to dozens of the most prolific Bitcoin developers globally.
 It has become a popular and widely proven Bitcoin wallet with tens of thousands of satisfied users, who range from Bitcoin novices to core Bitcoin developers.